 All Central State students are encouraged to study abroad.
 Study abroad is an enriching, life-changing experience and a student’s interest in studying abroad demonstrates a highly desirable trait: intellectual curiosity.
 Spending time abroad opens a window to a world of opportunity for deepening students’ understanding and knowledge of political, international, economic, and global issues.
 Apart from the academic enhancement and personal growth, students who have studied abroad possess skills that are valued in today’s competitive workplace – a global perspective, second-language acquisition, cross-cultural communication, and adaptability to new environments.

 How to Choose a Study Abroad Program

-Discuss the options with a study abroad adviser at the Center for Global Education.
-Further review study abroad information on the Internet.
+• Discuss the options with a study abroad adviser at the Center for International Education.
+Review the study abroad information on the Internet.